rotki/docs/usage-guides/accounts-and-balances.md

 You can export your blockchain accounts to CSV and then import them again into another rotki account (if you need to do it for your tax accountant, etc.).
 Also, if you have many accounts that you want to add to rotki, you can create your CSV and import it into rotki.

-You can do it in the menu `Accounts & Balances > Blockchain Balances` by clicking the three-dot menu.
+You can do it in from any submenu from the menu `Accounts` by clicking the three-dot menu.

 ![Import and Export Blockchain Accounts](/images/import_and_export_blockchain_accounts.png)